What is an AC solar panel?

 Solar panels are magical things that turn sunlight into electricity.
 The electrons that flow out of a solar panel move in a steady stream, known as direct current (DC).

-These days, you’ll find some manufacturers selling AC solar modules (aka solar panels), and more and more are jumping on the bandwagon.
+These days, you’ll find some manufacturers selling AC solar panels, and more and more are jumping on the bandwagon.
 But what does that mean?
-Are there some solar cells that directly produce AC current?

 Crash course on solar inverters